metascript/metascript/README.md

 ```

 In Metascript there is no real distinction between expression and statement: almost every construct is an expression.
-Particularly, 'if', 'loop' and 'do' (_do_ is the equivalent of code blocks) are expressions that produce values and can be freely nested inside other expressions:
+Particularly, 'if', 'loop', 'do' (_do_ is the equivalent of code blocks) and 'try' are expressions that produce values and can be freely nested inside other expressions:

 ```
 var mood = if happy ':-)' else ':-('